jkcso/Intel-One/README.md

 ## Current version
 ### Constantly improving user experience
 - A well documented help menu explaining all the available options with examples.
+- Powerful way to perform all searches in one go by providing 3 flags: -i for individuals, -d for domains and -c for companies.

 ### Targeting individuals
 - Social media search matching the provided keyword in recent posts from all social media.